 Know that you will never have to worry about how many hours your attorney is billing or whether you can afford to keep pursuing compensation.
 Most important, though, you can rest assured that our motorcycle accident attorneys go the extra mile to achieve the best possible outcomes for our clients.

-Call our offices today at (407) 500-4000 and let the Orlando motorcycle accident lawyers at the Law Offices of Anidjar & Levine fight for you.
+Our Orlando motorcycle accident lawyers at the Law Offices of Anidjar & Levine can fight for you.

 What Percentage Do Orlando Motorcycle Accident Lawyers Take?

 Motorcycle accident lawyers typically take cases on a contingent basis, meaning their clients will not pay attorneys’ fees unless they recover damages.
 If they do, the lawyer will receive a percentage of that amount, which must be spelled out in a written agreement when the lawyer takes the case.
 The Florida Bar’s Rules of Professional Conduct cap the percentage that lawyers can charge in personal injury and property damage cases as follows:

 - 33% of recovery up to $1 million if you settle before the other party files an answer to your complaint or a demand for the appointment of arbitrators.

 - 40% of recovery up to $1 million if you settle after that or win your case.